 As you can verify in your own inbox, emails can have tens—sometimes even hundreds—of segments, some of which are potentially important to your investigation (“Want to commit fraud with me?”) and others that are just fluff (“Thanks for your help!”).

-When you don’t use email threading, you’re setting your reviewers up to only see portions of those long chains—sometimes just the “fluff,” even though there may be more to the story.
+When you don’t use email threading for e-Discovery, you’re setting your reviewers up to only see portions of those long chains—sometimes just the “fluff,” even though there may be more to the story.

-For example, say there are 10 messages in an email family.
+For example, say there are 10 messages in an email thread group.
 If these 10 messages were batched to reviewers without using email threading, they would be mixed into the data set as separate messages with no particular order or grouping.